Marina Viotti: 2024 Olympics collaboration with Gojira

-On 2 February 2025, Viotti won the Grammy Award for Best Metal Performance for "Mea Culpa (Ah! Ça ira!)," a collaboration with Gojira and Victor Le Masne, at the 67th ceremony in Los Angeles.
+On 2 February 2025, Viotti won the Grammy Award for Best Metal Performance for "Mea Culpa (Ah! Ça ira!)", a collaboration with Gojira and Victor Le Masne, at the 67th ceremony in Los Angeles, United States.
 She is the first woman to win an award in this category since its inception.
+She made the round trip in 48 hours between Barcelona, where she was performing, and Los Angeles to attend the ceremony with Gojira and Le Masne.
+She later described her win as paying gratitude to her former heavy metal singer career and the bands she's been in.